ingride/random-file-generator/README.md

 # random-file-generator ✨

-Create a number of files of a certain size
+Create a number of files of a certain size.

 example:
 * to generate 100 files of 10kb each: